 Depending on the duration of the bootcamp, a coding bootcamp can cost anywhere between $8,000-$30,000.
 Many bootcamps also offer income share agreements that charge a percentage of a learner’s income for 12-48 months in lieu of fees.
 If you’re considering an online bootcamp in software engineering, it’s important to understand the fee structures, promises, and guarantees made by bootcamp providers before taking the plunge.

 - Springboard’s Software Engineering Career Track is a 36-week program, covering key aspects of front-end web development, back-end web development, databases, and data structures and algorithms.

 - The total cost of the program is $12,100.
 You pay a $700 deposit and $950/month for 12 months after you start your job.
-Springboard also includes a job guarantee: every graduate has six months to land a job, otherwise, their tuition is refunded in full.
+Springboard also includes a job guarantee: if a graduate is unable to land a job after the course, their tuition may be refunded in full.

 - In addition to learning resources, practice exercises, and hands-on projects, you’ll get a personal mentor who will work with you regularly to guide you towards course completion and beyond.

 - Springboard’s bootcamp also includes career coaching to help you with your job search strategy, resume, interviews, and even salary negotiation.

 - Finally, Springboard graduates earn an average of $89,000 (across all bootcamps), comfortably recouping their fee many times over within one year.

 Springboard’s comprehensive bootcamp comparison guide lets you compare bootcamps from providers including Springboard, Thinkful, Flatiron School, Lambda School, and Fullstack Academy.